HUMIRA can help control non-infectious uveitis*.

 - Have your symptoms worsened?

-When visiting your doctors, a second set of eyes—and ears—can be helpful.
+When visiting your doctors, bringing someone along can be helpful.

-You may want to bring someone to help remind you to ask certain questions and take notes.
+You may want help remembering to ask certain questions and taking notes.

 HUMIRA Complete gives you the resources you need—when you need them.

 Enrolling in HUMIRA Complete offers access to all the resources you need to start and stay on HUMIRA as prescribed by your doctor, at no additional cost to you.

 Your HUMIRA Nurse Ambassador† is there for you.